 I am happy with where things are, my only concern and also question is after our intimate conversations where he opens up, he pulls away and needs more space.
 Luckily I read many of your articles and expected it to happen.
 I allow him his space and reach out a few days later according to his deactivation pattern.
 He has been responding positively to me reaching out in this manner.
 Are there things I can do to make him feel he doesn’t have to deactivate every time we get close?

-Yangki’s Answer: A dismissive avoidant ex going from “I don’t want to talk” to going to see a therapist is a big deal!
+Yangki’s Answer: An avoidant ex going from “I don’t want to talk” to going to see a therapist is a big deal!

 First of all, he must really love you to want to change.
 Second of all, whatever you’re doing is not just working, it is working really well.
 I know you are not back together (yet), but I am really happy for you.